ryandeering/ryandeering/README.md

 ### Hello!

 I'm Ryan.
-I'm a 23 year old software developer from Ireland.
-I work as a Junior .NET Developer for Retail inMotion.
+I'm a 24 year old software developer from Ireland.
+I work as a Junior Full Stack Developer at Circit.
 I graduated with First Class Honours in Computing with Software Development from Technological University Dublin in 2021.

 #### Technologies I like and have experience with: